 The Heartburn & Reflux Center at Door County Medical Center

 Door County Medical Center is an integrated health care system providing residents of Door and Kewaunee counties with the very best in medical technology and procedures.
 Many of the surgical services offered by larger hospitals are accomplished by our top surgeons, right here in Door County.
 Our dedication to making healthcare accessible to our rural community has made us a regional leader in many respects, but particularly with the development of our Heartburn & Reflux Center.
-In fact, DCMC is the only hospital or clinic this side of Milwaukee which offers state-of-the-art diagnostic testing and same day surgery for heartburn and reflux related issues.

 What is GERD?